-Thus HEAT is the quantity of energy that a body possesses due to its temperature and depending upon the material. its state and mass.
+Thus HEAT is the quality of energy that a body possesses due to its temperature and depending upon the material.

 Specific Heat

 Specific Heat may be simply defined as: The amount of heat energy required to change the temperature, of one kilogram of the material, one degree Celsius.